emard/esp32s3-jtag/README.md

-To compile esp32s3 firmware install arduino then install board support "esp32 by espressif" and select adequate board with "ESP32S3".
+To compile esp32s3 firmware install arduino then install board support "esp32 by espressif" and select board with esp32s3 like "XIAO_ESP32S3".

 This openocd configuration file is important: